Donations made here will go towards providing epilepsy education to children and teachers in schools in Simcoe County.

 In your school or childcare center, decorate real or paper purple pumpkins and encourage families to donate $1 (which represents the 1 in 100 people who have epilepsy).

-Click on the posters on the left to download; display in your office and around the community.
+Click on the posters below to download; display in your office and around the community.

 Get Children Involved